Mr Whatnot: History

 In a slightly odd historical footnote, Mr Whatnot was one of several plays named as part of a regional theatre’s ill-fated attempted at play certification.
 According to a contemporary report in The Stage newspaper, The Castle Theatre, Farnham, in 1969 introduced a certification system similar to film certificates noting how suitable a play was for various audiences.
 The ratings were P (ideal for party outings); F (all round family entertainment) and A (adult play).
 Mr Whatnot was awarded a PF classification whilst Waiting For Godot, in the same season, was rated A. Despite hopes this system would spread to other theatres, it did not catch on.

-Mr Whatnot had premiered so successfully, had taken a run at Peter Bridge and let him know that he had "buggered" Alan up and the only way the show could have been saved would have been to let Alan "take it over completely."
+In the meantime, Peter Cheeseman, who ran the Victoria Theatre where Mr Whatnot had premiered so successfully, had taken a run at Peter Bridge and let him know that he had "buggered" Alan up and the only way the show could have been saved would have been to let Alan "take it over completely."
 Offering his support for Alan, Peter blamed the problems entirely on the decisions Peter Bridge and Warren Jenkins had taken with the production; it is difficult to find anything to contradict this opinion.

 Alan was quick to move on though and found support from Stephen Joseph who contacted him in October and asked whether he'd write a play for Scarborough for the following summer.
 Alan agreed and bearing in mind what had happened in London, Stephen advised him to take a crack at a "well-made" play, suggesting that before one breaks theatre rules, they have to know them first.
-It was a lesson Alan took to heart and his next play would be
+It was a lesson Alan took to heart and his next play would be Relatively Speaking, a play that three years after Mr Whatnot closed in London, would make Alan's name as a playwright.
+Soon after accepting the commission Alan would begin work for the BBC as a Radio Drama Producer in Leeds, from the security of which he would continue writing a new play every year or so until accepting the position of Artistic Director at the Library Theatre, Scarborough, in 1972.

 Behind The Scenes: A Lost Revival